-- c.
-A plaza of at least 1,500 square feet in area shall be provided adjacent to the access corridor and in accordance with the following requirements: - i.
-Portions of a plaza shall abut and be within 30 inches in elevation of a perimeter sidewalk, Eastrail, Grand Connection, access corridor, or pedestrian connection so as to be visually and physically connected. - ii.
-Where hard surface is provided within the plaza, the area shall be paved with different materials than those used in adjacent sidewalks or trails; and - iii.
-The plaza shall be bordered by active use spaces for at least 50 percent of its perimeter. - 5.
-Park dedication.
-Dedication of real property for park purposes contributes to the open space required under LUC 20.25R.030.C.2, subject to the following requirements: - a.
-The need for such real property in the location proposed shall be consistent with City-adopted policies and plans. - The size of the real property dedicated for park purposes must be at least 4,000 square feet. - c.
-The real property must be located within the Wilburton TOD area, but need not be contiguous with the site for which development is proposed. - d.
-The City must accept the dedication of the real property for park purposes. - 6.
-Eastrail Improvements. - a.
-Major Public Open Space. - i.
-Purpose.
-Major Public Open Spaces serve as a focal point for pedestrian activity at the intersection of Eastrail and the Grand Connection. - ii.
-Where Required: - (1) A major public open space shall be located at the intersection of Eastrail and the Grand Connection. - (2) Any application for a permit, approval, or other entitlement for any development on the eastern border of the Eastrail Corridor adjoining the intersection of Eastrail and the Grand Connection shall comply with the requirements of subsection C.6.a of this section.
+Note: The entire plaza is not required to meet this elevation standard.
+Only those portions of the plaza that are directly adjacent to a perimeter sidewalk, Eastrail, the Grand Connection, or access corridor must be within 30 inches in elevation to ensure visual and physical connectivity into the plaza.

+- Where hard surface is provided within the plaza, the area shall be paved with different materials than those used in adjacent sidewalks or trails; and - iii.
+The plaza shall be bordered by active use spaces for at least 50 percent of its perimeter. - Park dedication.
+The dedication of real property, or the improvement of Cityowned property for use as a park, may contribute toward satisfying the open space requirements under LUC 20.25R.030.C.2, subject to the following requirements: - The need for such real property in the location proposed shall be consistent with City-adopted policies and plans. - b.
+The size of the real property dedicated for park purposes must be at least 4,000 square feet, unless reduced by the Director. - c.
+The real property must be located within a Mixed-Use Land Use District, but need not be contiguous with the site for which development is proposed.

+d.
+The City must formally accept the dedication or improvement of the real property for park purposes.
+If the City does not formally accept the dedication or improvement, then the proposed dedication or improvement shall not contribute toward satisfying the open space requirements under LUC 20.25R.030.C.2.